dotj/noface-blog/content/blog/origin-stories/index.md

 ## Storytelling is revolutionary

 The myth and metaphor layer is where stories hold their revolutionary power.
-In the United States, the predominant narrative is that of colonialism, specifically the white capitalist.
+In the United States, the predominant narrative is that of <a class="annotation">colonialism,<span>
+  Colonialism is the policy or practice of acquiring full or partial political control over another country, occupying it with settlers, and exploiting it through capitalist economies.</span></a>
+specifically of <a class="annotation">white capitalism.<span>
+  In short, capitalism is an economic and political system in which trade and industry are controlled by private owners for profit.
+White capitalism is specified because capitalism in the United States was always intended to enrich white people off the labor and brutality of Black, brown, and other immigrant communities.
+Successful Black capitalists have faced severe violence even when they become successful (see also: Tulsa Massacre).</span></a>
 In these stories, (wealthy white) people hold dominion over nature.
 People are different from land.
 People “own” land as property.
 People tame the wilderness and the wildebeests.
 People “win” land through violence.
 People exploit the land for profit.
 The same logic applies to Black and brown people and immigrants, whose labor can be exploited through slavery, prison labor, immigrant labor, and wage theft.

 In the climate world, these narratives are used to justify injustice.
 Those who parrot these narratives suggest that the historical extractive capitalism of the fossil fuel industry was necessary to sustain modern life, or that the future extractive capitalism of lithium is necessary to build batteries for electric cars because they are the “solution” to climate change.
 This narrative applies to many other facets of climate change: the exploitation of garment workers in fast fashion, the exploitation of farm and factory workers for clean/vegan diets, and so on.